BogomolovAl/White-book/Ideas.md

 4) [ONLY AFTER THE LAUNCH] Faucets but not as it is now in cryptoworld.
 Instead we should chaotically donate remarkable 'not very IT' bloggers, donate in ETH and with significant sums equivalent to ~0.5 BTC.
 Probably donate to remarkable (art-)bloggers in ETH.
 We should donate something we like, and it should cover as much spheres as possible.

-5) [NOT AT THE FIRST TIME] Table .
-Ethereum dev team has almost 60 people.
-Ethereum organization will pay some .

-I see three reasons for that.
+5) I see three reasons for that.

 * In order to prevent the situation when two of us do the same job.
 You see sometimes I get interested in subjects you didn't ask me to think about.
 I guess I'm not the only one with this attribute.
 We should know better on what who's working.